spencertipping/ni/doc/cheatsheet.md

 * And to emphasize the point, `ni` is magic.
 Magic is not meant to be understood by the uninitiated.
 That's why wizards live in towers and why `ni` snippets are properly referred to as spells.

-##Basic Column Operations
-Columns are referenced "Excel-style"--the first column is `A`, the second is `B`, etc.

-* `f`: Take columns
-  * `$ ni <data> fAA` - select the first column and duplicate it
-  * `$ ni <data> fAD.` - select the first column and all remaining columns starting with the fourth
-  * `$ ni <data> fB-E` - select columns 2-5
-  * `$ ni <data> fCAHDF` - selects columns 3, 1, 8, 4, 6, and streams them out in that order.
-* Combining column operations with `r`
-  * `$ ni <data> rCF` - take rows where columns 3 and 6 are nonempty.
-* `F`: Split stream into columns
-  * `F:<char>`: split on character
-    * Note: this does not work with certain characters that need to be escaped; use `F/regex/` below for more flexibility (at the cost of less concision).
-  * `F/regex/`: split on occurrences of regex.
-If present, the first capture group will be included before a tab is appended to a field.
-  * `Fm/regex/`: don't split; instead, look for matches of regex and use those as the field values.
-  * `FC`: split on commas (doesn't handle special CSV cases)
-  * `FV`: parse CSV "correctly", up to newlines in fields
-  * `FS`: split on runs of horizontal whitespace
-  * `FW`: split on runs of non-word characters
-  * `FP`: split on pipe symbols
-* `x`: Exchange columns
-  * `x` -- exchange the first two columns.
-    * Equivalent to `fBA.`
-  * `xC` -- exchange column 3 with column 1.
-    * Equivalent to `fCBA.`
-  * `xBE` -- exchange columns 2 and 5 with columns 1 and 2.
-    * This runs in order, so `B` will be switched with `A` first, which will then be switched with column `E`.
-    * Equivalent to `fBECDA.`

-##Sort, Unique & Count Operations

-Sorting is often a rate-limiting step in `ni` jobs run on a single machine, and data will need to be buffered to disk if a sort is too large to fit in memory.
-If your data is larger than a gigabyte uncompressed, you may want to take advantage of massively distributing the workload through Hadoop operations.

-* `g`: General sorting
-  * `gB` - sort rows ascending by the lexicographic value of the second column
-    * Lexicographic value is determined by the ordering of characters in the ASCII table.
-    * `ni ia iC g` will put the capital `C` before the lower-case `a`, because capital Latin letters precede lowercase Latin letters in ASCII.
-  * `gC-` - sort rows *descending* by the lexicographic value of the third column
-   * `gCA-` - sort rows first by the lexicographic value of the third column, ascending.
-For rows with the same value for the third column, sort by *descending* value of the first column.
-  * `gDn` - sort rows ascending by the *numerical* value of the fourth column.
-    * The numeric sort works on integers and floating-point numbers written as decimals.
-    * The numeric sort will **not** work on numbers written in exponential/scientific notation
-  * `gEnA-` - sort rows ascending by the numerical value of the fifth column; in the case where values in the fifth column are equal, sort by the lexicographic value of the first column, descending.
-* `u`: unique sorted rows
-  * `$ ni <data> fACgABu` -- get the lexicographically-sorted unique values from the first and third columns of `<data>`.
-* `c`: count sorted rows
-  * `$ ni <data> fBgc` -- return the number of times each unique value of the second column occurs in `<data>`
-  * Note that the above operation is superior to `$ ni <data> gBfBc` (which will give the same results), since the total amount of data that needs to be sorted is reduced.

 ##Understanding the `ni` monitor
 More details [here](monitor.md).
 Overall:

 * Negative numbers = non-rate-determining step
 * Positive numbers = rate-determining step
 * Large Positive numbers = slow step

-##Perl for `ni` Fundamentals
-`ni` fully supports Perl 5, and many of the operations can be written without quoting the environment.

-Note that whitespace is required after every `p'code'` operator; otherwise ni will assume that everything following your quoted code is also Perl.

-* Returning data
-  * `p'r ..., ..., ...'`: Print all comma separated expressions to one tab-delimited row to the stream
-  * `p'[..., ..., ...]'`: Return each element of the array as a field in a tab-delimited row to the stream.
-* Field selection operations
-  * `a`, `a()` through `l` and `l()`: Parsimonious field access
-    * `a` through `l` are functions that access the first through twelfth fields of an input data stream.
-They are syntactic sugar for the functions `a()` through `l()` with the same functionality.
-    * Generally, the functions `a` through `l` will be more parsimonious, however, in certain contexts (importantly, this includes hash lookup), these one-letter functions will be interpreted as strings; in this case, you must use the more explicit `a()` syntax.
-  * `F_`: Explicit field access
-    * Useful for accessing fields beyond the first 12, for example `$ ni <data> F_ 6..15`
-    * `FM` is the number of fields in the row.
-    * `FR n` is equivalent to `F_ n..FM`

 ##SSH and Containers